EdictaMG/A-B_Testing_with_Python/README.md

 ## Tools used

-- Google Colab for notebook
+- Google Colab for running the notebook
-- Google Drive
+- Google Drive for data storage